bandpooja/Spellling_correction/README.md

 The [corpus](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/0643) itself contains a lot of text files each with a slightly different rule to extract the incorrect and correct word pairing.
 So we used a processed version of the same corpus (src: [Roger-Milton (same author)](https://www.dcs.bbk.ac.uk/~roger/corpora.html)).
 This is just easier to read the ditonary from.

 ## Structuce
-All the essential functions have been added to the utils folder and the python script `assignment1.py` and the notebook `assignment1.ipynb` just uses these function to generate results.
+All the essential/useful functions have been added to the **utils folder** and the python script `assignment1.py` and the notebook `assignment1.ipynb` just uses these function to generate results.

 ## Parallelization